 Basic Measurements Laboratory Bogard Hall 118

-This laboratory contains six student stations for the acquistion and analysis of experimental data.
+This laboratory contains six student stations for the acquisition and analysis of experimental data.
 Each student station consists of a Dell 3 GHz computer interfaced with a data acquisition and control system.
-Software for data acquistion programming, data reduction, curve fitting, graph plotting and statistical analysis is provided for each student station.
+Software for data acquisition programming, data reduction, curve fitting, graph plotting and statistical analysis is provided for each student station.
 A variety of transducers for sensing physical parameters is provided.
 A monitor projector allows the monitor display from one of the student stations to be projected on a large screen at the front of the room.
 This laboratory is also used as a general-purpose computing laboratory.
 In addition to the software directly related to measurement and data analysis, the computers are equipped with word processor, spreadsheet, graphics, programming language and engineering computation software.

 Dynamic System Lab